Canada's Study on Physical Activity Levels Among Youth-specific Questions

 A: Objective measurement of physical activity levels is used in this study.
 In the past we have relied on self-report data.
 The accuracy of these data is particularly a concern for children and youth who do physical activity in bursts that may not be accurately remembered.
 With fewer children playing outside, getting physical education and activity opportunities at school, and spending more time watching television and videos and using computers, it is time to get an accurate measure of how much physical activity children and youth are getting.

-Q: Who is included in Canada’s Study on Physical Activity Levels Among Youth (CAN PLAY)?
+Q: Who is included in the Canadian Physical Activity Levels Among Youth Study (CAN PLAY)?

 A: Approximately 10,000 children and youth (approximately 6,000 families) have been selected from across Canada from 2005 until 2016.

-Q: Who is conducting Canada’s Study on Physical Activity Levels Among Youth (CAN PLAY)?
+Q: Who is conducting the Canadian Physical Activity Levels Among Youth Study (CAN PLAY)?

 A: The study is being conducted by the Canadian Fitness and Lifestyle Research Institute, a national not-for-profit organization dedicated to increasing the health and well-being of Canadians through physical activity.
 The Institute has been conducting national physical activity research since 1981.

-Q: Who is paying for Canada’s Study on Physical Activity Levels Among Youth (CAN PLAY)?
+Q: Who is paying for the Canadian Physical Activity Levels Among Youth Study (CAN PLAY)?

-A: Canada’s Study on Physical Activity Levels Among Youth (CAN PLAY) has been supported financially by the Federal, Provincial and Territorial governments through the Interprovincial Sport and Recreation Council and the Public Health Agency of Canada.
+A: The Canadian Study Physical Activity Levels Among Youth Study (CAN PLAY) has been supported financially by the Federal, Provincial and Territorial governments through the Interprovincial Sport and Recreation Council and the Public Health Agency of Canada.

 Q: What kind of information is being sought?

-A: Canada’s Study on Physical Activity Levels Among Youth (CAN PLAY) is gathering information on the physical activity levels of Canadian children and youth.
+A: The Canadian Physical Activity Levels Among Youth Study (CAN PLAY) is gathering information on the physical activity levels of Canadian children and youth.
 Objective measures are being taken by pedometers.
 A pedometer counts steps throughout the day and reports on the total number of steps taken.
 The brief parent telephone questionnaire for this study will collect data that will allow for grouping of the data by such things as age groups and province or territory of residence, NOT by an individual person or family or school.

 Q: Do all members of my family/household have to take part in the study?